 Michigan, centre of United States car production, last week-end became the focal point for a display a American automobile history.

-Michigan, centre of United States car production, last week-end became the focal point for a display a American automobile history.
+Background: Michigan, centre of United States car production, last week-end became the focal point for a display a American automobile history.
 The Old Car Festival at the restored Greenfield Village, not far from Detroit, attracted 350 entries from every corner of the country.

 The festival, now in its 20th year, is considered the largest of its kind in the United States.
 The cars, ranging in age from an 1898 Loomis Carriage to a 1925 Martin Wasp Victoria Phaeton, were driven in various contests to demonstrate their versatility and the skill of the drivers.